 Today is at leisure, enabling you the chance to grab that last bargain in the Old Quarter or stroll around the lakes and boulevards to soak up the colonial and romantic atmosphere of Hanoi.

-Later head to the airport for your flight home
+Later meet your driver to transfer to the airport for your flight home

-Ruth Walsh reviewing Essential Vietnam - Saigon to Hanoi - Superior Tour (08-May-2016)
+Barry Marcel Keen reviewing Essential Vietnam - Saigon to Hanoi - Superior Tour (12-Mar-2017)